SoonerCare Renewals Are Back

 Losing coverage is a Qualifying Life Event (QLE), which allows an individual to enroll in a Federal Health Insurance Marketplace plan outside of the Open Enrollment Period.

-There will be a special enrollment period on the Affordable Care Act Marketplace for those who lose their Medicaid coverage due to the return of eligibility renewals.
-The special enrollment period will stretch from March 31, 2023 to July 31, 2024.
+There is a special enrollment period on the Affordable Care Act Marketplace for those who lose their Medicaid coverage due to the return of eligibility renewals.
+The special enrollment period stretches from March 31, 2023 to July 31, 2024.
 If a member is no longer eligible for SoonerCare, OHCA will send their information to the ACA Marketplace.
 To find local, in-person help with finding a health care plan that is right for you on the ACA Marketplace, go to www.healthcare.gov/find-assistance.

 Members are encouraged to visit HealthCare.gov or call the Federal Health Insurance Marketplace Call Center at 1-800-318-2596 (TTY: 1-855-889-4325).